 See below to find many family-friendly Hawaii resorts, grouped by island.
 Many Hawaii resorts have kids' clubs, and lavish pools with slides, waterfalls, and other features—just don't expect to find all-inclusive pricing in Hawaii.

-Maui, Hawaii's second largest island, offers plenty to do, from attending an authentic luau to trying out the gorgeous beaches along the Kapalua Coastal Trail.
+Maui, Hawaii's second-largest island, offers plenty to do, from attending an authentic luau to trying out the gorgeous beaches along the Kapalua Coastal Trail.
 You can go whale watching, learn to surf, go ziplining, or drive the famed Hana Highway.
 Maui has an upscale reputation and has been voted "Best Island in the World" by readers of Condé Nast Traveler magazine.
-Along with a Four Seasons and a Fairmont, there are a slew of other high-end resorts that roll out the Aloha carpet for families.
+Along with a Four Seasons and a Fairmont, there is a slew of other high-end resorts that roll out the Aloha carpet for families.

 Oahu is the most-visited Hawaiian island, offering iconic beaches such as Waikiki along with Pearl Harbor and the capital city of Honolulu.
 You can learn about Hawaiian culture at the Polynesian Cultural Center and take a tour of the Dole Plantation.
 Oahu's resorts are concentrated in Waikiki, but Ko Olina on the west coast tempts with the JW Marriott Ihilani as well as Disney's Aulani Resort.
 On the north coast, consider the 880-acre Turtle Bay Resort with its five miles of beach, swimming pool with waterfall and slide, and on-site snorkeling, horseriding, surf lessons.